m3lcy/Enterprise-Network/README.md

 **High Availability and Redundancy for Seamless AI Research** <br/>
 This network is structured to provide continuous connectivity between the branch office (NYC) and central office (SJ) through a redundant and highly available Wide Area Network (WAN).
 By utilizing NAT (Network Address Translation), uninterrupted connectivity is ensured even during network disruptions.
 The WAN is designed with multiple failover paths to guarantee that the infrastructure remains operational, supporting the large-scale computations required for AI model training and optimization. <br/>

 At the heart of the architecture, there is a primary and secondary Layer 3 switch setup, ensuring that routing capabilities remain uninterrupted, while providing high availability using HSRP (Hot Standby Router Protocol) for automatic failover.
+To prevent loops and ensure fault-tolerant pathways within the Layer 2 domains, Spanning Tree Protocol (STP) is implemented across all switches.
 This design ensures that AI models can run continuously without network interruptions, even during failures or planned maintenance. <br/>

 **Optimized Network Segmentation for AI and Data Management** <br/>
 The network features dedicated Layer 2 switches for each major VLAN to optimize traffic flow and isolate critical workloads: <br/>